Scottish Premiership team news, stats & selectors

 Hibernian v Aberdeen (Saturday, 15:00 GMT)

 Hibernian defender Rocky Bushiri has been ruled out for at least three months with an ankle injury, while fellow centre-back Ryan Porteous and Demetri Mitchell have moved on.

 Kevin Nisbet's involvement is uncertain after Hibs' top-scorer decided against a move to Millwall after a fee had been agreed.
-Kyle Magennis and Jake Doyle-Hayes are out with knocks while Mykola Kukharevych and Martin Boyle are missing with knee injuries.
+Kyle Magennis, Jake Doyle-Hayes, Mykola Kukharevych and Martin Boyle are missing, but Joe Newell returns from Scottish Cup suspension.

 Aberdeen have no fresh injury problems.
 Goalkeeper Kelle Roos (thigh) remains out while full-back Jack MacKenzie has missed several games through injury.
-Joe Newell returns from Scottish Cup suspension

 Did you know?
 Aberdeen have lost their last five away league games, their longest run since December 2010 (six) - a streak they ended by winning at Easter Road.